 But use Ti only when necessary.

 You can also have a code word that reminds you not to overthink.
-Whenever I caught myself analyzing or planning too much, I would tell myself “TKTS New York”.
-It will remind me how cold and miserable I was previously.
+For example, whenever I caught myself analyzing or planning too much, I would tell myself “TKTS New York”.
+It will remind me how overthinking cause me to be cold and miserable previously.

 Also, knowing when to think and when not to think is important.
 I’m guessing most of you don’t want to think at night when you are trying to sleep, right?
-Training your mind not to think at night is quite a feat for INFJs, but it’s very beneficial not just for our mental health, but also our physical health.
+Training your mind not to think at night is quite a feat for INFJs.
+However, it is very beneficial not just for our mental health, but also our physical health.

 What you can do is schedule a time during the day for deep contemplation.
 I write in the morning, so this is the time when I think deeply.
 When my mind gets active at night, I would talk to my analytical mind compassionately, saying something like this: “You have worked hard the whole day.
 It’s time to rest.
 We shall continue this discussion in the morning, ok?”